omareldahshoury/Mobile-Manipulation/README.md

 # Mobile-Manipulation
-This project was the capstone project in the "Modern Robotics: Mechanics, Planning, and Control Specialization" offered on Coursera by Kevin Lynch.
+This work was the capstone/final project in the "Modern Robotics: Mechanics, Planning, and Control Specialization" offered on Coursera by Kevin Lynch.

 The main aim was to develop a controller for an omnidirectional drive platform with a manipulator attached on top.
 Robot's main task was to pick and place a cube, whose start and end coordinates could be adjusted form the "input.csv" excel sheet.